 Ask: What are the data management strategies?

-IoT projects generate a tremendous amount of data to store.
+IoT development projects generate a tremendous amount of data to store.
 How will your development partner manage it?

 In guidance to its members, the Illinois Technology Association explains the rationale:

 [I]f mobile applications are integrated into your business process the data volume will be high as devices produce massive unstructured data which should be routed to the private cloud, public cloud, hybrid cloud, or traditional data center.
 Thus, it’s recommended to choose an IoT platform that can quickly ingest high-speed data streams bringing a high volume of data and enable real-time decision-making.

 While you’re discussing data management, don’t forget to ask the following related questions: